annebrown/home/README.md

 I believe that edits are automatically deployed after commits causing a rebuild.

 Let's change /src/pages/index.tsx to see what happens.
+Holy crap.